tidymodels/probably/tests/testthat/_snaps/cal-estimate.md

 ---

-    We can't connect the specified prediction columns to some factor levels (good).
-The selected columns were .pred_poor.
-Are there more columns to add in the function call?
+    We can't connect the specified prediction columns to "good". i The selected columns were ".pred_poor".
+    i Are there more columns to add in the function call?

 ---

-    The number of outcome factor levels isn't consistent with the calibration method.
-Only two class `truth` factors are allowed.
-The given levels were: 'VF', 'F', 'M', 'L'
+    The `truth` column has 4 levels (VF, F, M, and L), but only two-class factors are allowed for this calibration method.

 ---